How Does Anchor Text Indexing Work?

-How does a search engine use information from anchor text in links pointed to pages?
+How does a search engine use information from anchor text in the links pointing to pages?

 Why do some pages have more frequent crawling rates than other pages?